 The IRS also provides several other potential tax credits and deductions for expats, such as the Foreign Earned Income Exclusion and Foreign Housing Deduction.
 The Foreign Tax Credit is also technically available, but because the UAE has no income tax, this credit won’t be useful for US expats living in the UAE.

-Just remember, even if you won’t end up owing any US taxes, you’re still required to file a return.
+Just remember, even if you don’t end up owing any US taxes, you’re still required to file a return.

-Hopefully, after reading this guide, you have a better understanding of how the UAE’s tax policies impact US expats.
+Hopefully, after reading this guide, you will have a better understanding of how the UAE’s tax policies impact US expats.
 Want to learn more?
-If so, we’d be happy to answer any questions you have.
+Contact us, and one of our Customer Champions will happily address all your concerns.